kurawlefaraaz/TK-Builder/README.md

  - Left click on the widget added through the `Create Widget` window to move them.
 You can also use arrow keys to move widget.
  - Middle click to bring `Create Widget` window if you have accidently closed it.
  - Right click on the widgets to edit its properties.

+The best thing is **there's no dependency**.
+Just have Python and start working.